Croatian Peasant Party during World War II

 The Communist Party of Yugoslavia (KPJ) and its nominally independent branch, the Communist Party of Croatia (KPH) established the Yugoslav Partisans as armed resistance against the NDH.
 Maček believed that the Western Allies would prevail and would not allow a Communist regime to be established in Yugoslavia.
 Consequently, he preferred to wait until a favourable moment to return to power, while maintaining distance from both the Ustaše and the Communists.
 Another group of HSS members opposed this strategy and broke with the party to cooperate with the KPH and join the Partisans.
 The KPH welcomed the HSS faction while working to sever ties between the HSS members within Partisan ranks and Maček.

 The faction loyal to Maček plotted to take over the NDH's regular army – the Croatian Home Guard, assuming support from Home Guards officers who supported an alliance with the Western Allies.
 The plotters expected an Allied landing in Dalmatia, which they intended to use to negotiate as an equal party and prevent the establishment of a Communist regime in Yugoslavia after the war.
 The scheme failed because the United Kingdom had already decided to support the Partisans.
 In response, the Maček faction tried to negotiate directly with the KPH, but the talks broke down.
 Instead, the British helped strike the Vis Agreement between the KPJ and Partisan leader Josip Broz Tito and the Yugoslav government-in-exile led by HSS member and former Ban of Croatia Ivan Šubašić, providing for power-sharing between the KPJ and prewar democratic parties.

 At the end of the war, the provisional coalition government came under control of the KPJ and the non-Communist ministers resigned before the 1945 Yugoslavian parliamentary election, which was boycotted by the non-Communist opposition.
 Maček fled Yugoslavia and continued political work from abroad, while the HSS was suppressed in the country and became inactive by 1948.

 Background

 The Croatian Peasant Party (Hrvatska seljačka stranka, HSS) was the main political party of Croats in the Kingdom of Yugoslavia.
 The HSS was persecuted by Yugoslav authorities due to the party's opposition to political unitarism advocated by the government.
 Prompted by the failure of the government to secure the rule of law and public order, the HSS established the Croatian Peasant Defence (HSZ) as a party paramilitary force in 1936.
 The force was established to protect Croats against paramilitaries supported or tolerated by the regime.
-The force also was also designed as a response to Ustaše challenge for dominance among Croats as a force capable of providing physical protection following the Velebit uprising.
+The force was also designed as a response to Ustaše challenge for dominance among Croats as a force capable of providing physical protection following the Velebit uprising.
 It was meant to demonstrate that the HSS is not a pacifist organisation resigned to passivity.
 In cities, the HSZ operated under the name of Croatian Civil Defence.